haseebs/search-engine-ruby/README.md

 * Ruby and MySQL must be set up in the system prior to executing the code.

-* The repository folder shall be filled while execution.
+* The server is written in sinatra